knative/community/STEERING-COMMITTEE.md

 - Four (4) are elected Contributing Seats, open to any project contributor.
   Two (2) Contributing Seats are elected every year, and serve a two-year term.
-  In the event of a vacancy, the Steering Committee may select a replacement to serve out the remainder of the term.
+  In the event of a vacancy, [the procedures specified in that section](#vacancies) are used to select a candidate to fill the remainder of the term.

 - One (1) is an [End User Seat](#end-user-seat) appointed by the Steering Committee.
 The End User Seat serves until the next elected Steering Committee